jwildman16/FB-hide-sold/README.md

 4. Copy the entire code for the desired bookmarklet (from the files below) and paste it into the **URL / Address** field of the bookmark.
 5. Save the bookmark.

+These have been tested and confirmed working in Chrome.

 ## Bookmarklet Code

 ### Hide SOLD Items (v14)